Aaron Pryor: Drug abuse and comeback

 After 29 months out of the ring, Pryor, insisting he was now clean from drugs, attempted a comeback.
 He fought welterweight journeyman Bobby Joe Young in Fort Lauderdale, Florida, on August 8, 1987.
 Pryor was a shell of his former self and was knocked out in the seventh round.

 On December 15, 1988, Pryor scored a third-round knockout of club fighter Hermino Morales in Rochester, New York.

 In April 1990, Pryor was ordered to undergo two years of treatment for drug abuse.
 Pryor entered a no-contest plea to a charge of possessing illegal drug paraphernalia, a pipe used for smoking cocaine, which was found in his car after he was stopped by the police in Cincinnati in September 1989.

 Pryor next fought Darryl Jones on May 16, 1990, in Madison, Wisconsin.
 Jones, who had a record of 13-13, was knocked out in the third round.

 Before the Jones fight, Pryor had surgery to remove a cataract and repair a detached retina.
 After the surgery, Pryor was denied a license to fight by the states of California, New York and Nevada.
 The Nevada state medical report declared Pryor to be legally blind in his left eye.
 His vision in his left eye was 20/400.
 With corrective lenses, the vision improved to 20/70.
 The State of Wisconsin gave him a license after he agreed to sign a waiver releasing the state from liability for any damage he may suffer in the fight.

 Pryor's last fight was on December 4, 1990, in Norman, Oklahoma.
 He knocked out unheralded Roger Choate in the seventh round.
 Pryor's career ended with a record of 39–1 with 35 knockouts.

 Pryor finally kicked his drug habit in 1993 and remained drug free until his death in 2016.

 Pryor was inducted into the International Boxing Hall Of Fame in 1996.

 Aaron "The Hawk" Pryor was voted as the Greatest Light Welterweight in boxing history by the Houston Boxing Hall Of Fame in 2014.
 The HBHOF is a voting body composed entirely of current and former fighters.

 Professional boxing record

 Death

-Pryor died on October 9, 2016, after suffering from heart disease.
+Pryor died on October 9, 2016, after developing heart disease.